fetchai/mettalex-market-maker/on-chain/pool-controller/README.md

 * Please setup .env (PORT=8586) before running tests for the port to run tests on

+> cd on-chain/pool-controller

 > npm install

-> cd on-chain/pool-controller

 > ganache-cli --deterministic (run in a seperate terminal)

-> bash setup.sh

 > npm run test